Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

 * Host_Types required to provide the TR MUST deliver title level information in the PR (e.g. Journal for a journal article or Book for a book).
 If the DR is also required, usage MUST be reported at the title level within the DR.
 * Host_Types required to provide the TR and which choose to also offer the IR MUST report usage at the item level in IR (e.g. Article for a journal article, Book_Segment for a book).
-* Host_Types that are required to provide the IR MUST also report at item level in the PR and, if required, the DR. Only certain Data_Type and Parent_Data_Type combinations are permitted, as detailed in Table 3.q.
+* Host_Types that are required to provide the IR MUST report usage aggregated to Parent_Data_Types in the PR, DR and TR.
+Only certain Data_Type and Parent_Data_Type combinations are permitted, as detailed in Table 3.q.

 Table 3.p (below): List of Data_Type Values